RediSearch/RediSearch/docs/docs/query-use-cases/_index.md

 ---
-title: "Search and Query use cases"
+title: "Use cases"
-linkTitle: "Search and Query use cases"
+linkTitle: "Use cases"
 weight: 5
 description: >
     Search and Query use cases